All Building Regulation applications require the completion of our application form.

 General notes for all application types

-1.1 Persons proposing to carry out building work or make a material change of use of the building are reminded that this application is for Building Regulations only, and that permission may be required under the Town and Country Planning Act 1990 (as amended) for further guidance.
+1.1 Persons proposing to carry out building work or make a material change of use of the building are reminded that this application is for Building Regulations only.
+Permission may be required under the Town and Country Planning Act 1990 (as amended) .

 1.2 These notes are for general guidance only; particulars regarding the deposit of plans are contained in Regulations 12, 13 and 14 of the Building Regulations 2010 and, in respect of charges, in the Building (Local Authority Charges) Regulations 2010 .